kathyp00/game_v0/README.md

 ## Getting Started
 The following libraries are required.

-`sdl3, sdl3_ttf, sdl3_mixer, sdl3_image`
+`sdl3, sdl3_image`

 ## Test & Run
-Make sure to update the framework path in CMakeLists.txt before compiling.
+Make sure to update the framework path (the folder that stores all the downloaded *.framework files) in CMakeLists.txt before compiling.

 To Build : `path_to_your_cmake_binary --build path_to_your_working_dir -j `\
 To Run : `./build/name_of_your_executable`